 § 5.1 Compensation

-§ 5.1.1 For the Construction Manager’s Preconstruction Phase services described in Sections 3.1 and 3.2, the Owner shall compensate the Construction Manager as follows:

-(Insert amount of, or basis for, compensation and include a list of reimbursable cost items, as applicable.)
+§ 5.1.1 For all of the Construction Manager’s Preconstruction Phase services described in Sections 3.1 and 3.2, the Owner shall compensate the Construction Manager(Insert amount of, or basis for, compensation and include a list of reimbursable cost items, as applicable.)

-« »
+« Hourly billings for up to a not-to-exceed amount of $______________ »

 § 5.1.2 The hourly billing rates for Preconstruction Phase services of the Construction Manager and the Construction Manager’s Consultants and Subcontractors, if any, are set forth below.